Royal Dornoch Golf Club: History

+Tom Watson is an honorary member of Royal Dornoch.
+He first visited in 1981 and played twice in one day with his friend Sandy Tatum, the second round in a storm, and he reckoned it the most fun he ever had on a golf course.

-Members of the club traveled to the northwest United States in September 2005 for a friendly international competition and cultural exchange with the Coeur d'Alene Tribe at their Circling Raven Golf Club in northern Idaho.
+In September 2005 members of the club travelled to the northwest United States in for a friendly international competition and cultural exchange with the Coeur d'Alene Tribe at their Circling Raven Golf Club in northern Idaho.